 An intimate portrait of a critical period of Middle Eastern history (1869-1948), seen through the eyes of a single family

 Today any mixing of this trinity of faiths is regarded as a recipe for hatred and prejudice.
-Orthodox Jews in Israel seize land that belongs to Sunni Muslim Arabs; Sunni Muslim Egyptians burn down churches that Egyptian Copts have worshipped in for centuries.
-It all seems hopelessly irreconcilable.
 Yet it was not always this way.
 There was a time, in the last century, when Arabs and Jews rubbed shoulders in bazaars and teashops, worked and played together, intermarried and shared family histories.
 Michael Vatikiotis's parents and grandparents were a product of this forgotten pluralist tradition, which spanned almost a century from the mid-1800s to the end of the Second World War in 1945.
-Following the collapse of the Ottoman empire and the establishment of the European colonial order, deep divisions between sects intensified and Vatikiotis's family found themselves caught between clashing faiths and contested identities.
-This is the story of his family - consummate outsiders and people set adrift - who built new lives and prospered in holy lands, only to be caught up in conflict and tossed on the waves of a violent history.
+The Ottoman empire, in a last gasp of reformist energy before it collapsed in the 1920s, granted people of many creeds and origins generous spaces to nestle into and thrive.
+The European colonial order that followed was to reveal deep divisions.
+Vatikiotis's family eventually found themselves caught between clashing faiths and contested identity.
+Their story is of people set adrift, who built new lives and prospered in holy lands, only to be caught up in conflict and tossed on the waves of a violent history.

 Books on the rise of Asia tend to concentrate on China and India.
 Vatikiotis fills a gap by providing a lively and learned guide to the politics, personalities and conflicts that are shaping a dynamic group of countries, including Indonesia, Malaysia, Thailand and Burma - FINANCIAL TIMES on BLOOD AND SILK